Over the years, the UEFA Champions League has been graced by a plethora of world-class players, particularly goal scorers.

 Lionel Messi is one of the best players in the history of the game.
 He is one of only two players in Champions League history to have scored over 100 goals and eight hat-tricks.

 Throughout his illustrious career.
-Messi has four Champions League titles to his name, two of which came as part of continental trebles.
+Messi has four Champions League titles, two of which came as part of continental trebles.
 In the competition, the 34-year-old has scored all but one of his 34 braces for Barcelona.

 Messi, now at PSG, scored his first brace for the club against Leipzig on Matchday 3.
 Messi and Benzema are the only players in Champions League history to have scored in 17 consecutive seasons.